Medical expert of the article

 - puncture with biopsy and subsequent histology.

-Ultrasound is most often performed in the form of sialosonography - a study that allows you to consider the full picture of the glandular structure.
-The doctor has the ability to detect sclerotic disorders in tissues, blockages, tumor processes, stones, determine their number, size.
+Ultrasound is most often performed in the form of sialosonography - a study that allows you to examine the full picture of the glandular structure.
+The doctor has the ability to detect sclerotic tissue disorders, blockages, tumor processes, stones, determine their number and size.

-With bacterial sialadenitis, nonspecific changes are determined during ultrasound.
-At an early stage of development, there is an increase in echogenicity and expansion of the duct, and the presence of anechoic foci indicates a possible abscess.
-[7]
+In bacterial sialadenitis, non-specific changes are detected during ultrasound.
+At an early stage of development, an increase in echogenicity and expansion of the duct are noted, and the presence of anechoic foci indicates possible abscess formation. [ 7 ]

-Magnetic resonance and computed tomography can exclude the presence of stones in the ducts and clarify the depth of the pathological process.
+Magnetic resonance imaging and computed tomography allow us to exclude the presence of stones in the ducts and to clarify the depth of the pathological process.

-Laboratory tests include a general examination of blood and urine, as well as salivary fluid.
-A high level of leukocytes can be found in the blood, which is one of the signs of an inflammatory process.
-In a biochemical blood test, sugar indicators are important, and in a urine test, salt composition.
-In the salivary secretion, it is often possible to identify leukocytes, pus, and bacterial flora.
-It is necessary to investigate the physico-chemical characteristics of the secret.
+Laboratory tests include a general blood and urine test, as well as salivary fluid.
+The blood may show a high level of leukocytes, which is one of the signs of an inflammatory process.
+In a biochemical blood test, sugar levels are important, and in a urine test, the salt composition.
+Leukocytes, pus, and bacterial flora can often be detected in salivary secretion.
+It is also necessary to examine the physicochemical characteristics of the secretion.

 Differential diagnosis

-First of all, it is important to determine the root cause of the pathological condition, to find out whether the disease belongs to an atherogenic, infectious, neoplastic, autoimmune, metabolic nature.
+First of all, it is important to determine the root cause of the pathological condition, to find out whether the disease is of atherogenic, infectious, neoplastic, autoimmune, metabolic nature.
 Rheumatological and autoimmune pathology should be excluded.

-Interstitial sialadenitis is differentiated from chronic parenchymal sialadenitis, sialodochitis, tumor processes, mumps.
-For diagnosis, an assessment of typical symptoms, a cytological and sialographic picture in accordance with the diseases is used.
+Interstitial sialadenitis is differentiated from chronic parenchymatous sialadenitis, sialodochit, tumor processes, epidemic parotitis.
+For diagnostics, an assessment of typical symptoms, cytological and sialographic picture in accordance with the diseases is used.

 It is important for patients to understand that sialadenitis or sialoadenitis are two equivalent concepts that are completely interchangeable.

-In some cases, the features of the clinical picture of the disease and laboratory parameters may require a wider diagnostic search: in such a situation, a biopsy of the salivary glands is recommended to make an accurate diagnosis.
+In some cases, the clinical features of the disease and laboratory parameters may require a broader diagnostic search: in such a situation, a salivary gland biopsy is recommended to establish an accurate diagnosis.

 Who to contact?

-A patient with acute sialadenitis is prescribed treatment aimed at inhibiting the inflammatory response and normalizing salivation.
-Assign bed rest at the time of the rise in temperature.
-According to indications, warming compresses, ointment dressings are applied to the areas of compaction, physiotherapy is carried out (light therapy, heat therapy - sollux lamp, UHF, UV irradiation).
-Provide high-quality care for the oral cavity, using rinses, irrigations.
+A patient with acute sialadenitis is prescribed treatment aimed at inhibiting the inflammatory reaction and normalizing salivation.
+Bed rest is prescribed for the duration of the fever.
+Warming compresses and ointment dressings are applied to the areas of compaction as indicated, and physiotherapy procedures are performed (light therapy, heat therapy - Sollux lamp, UHF, UV irradiation).
+High-quality oral care is provided, using rinses and irrigations.

-With viral sialadenitis, irrigation with interferon 5 times a day has a good effect (with early practice - for 1-2 days).
-If the salivary function decreases, then 0.5 ml of antibiotic solutions of 50,000-100,000 ED of penicillin and streptomycin are injected intraductally with 1 ml of novocaine 0.5%.
-In addition, blockade with novocaine and penicillin or streptomycin is performed.
-If purulent inflammation progresses, foci of tissue fusion are found, then a surgical operation is prescribed.
+In viral sialadenitis, irrigation with interferon 5 times a day (in case of early practice - on the 1-2 day) has a good effect.
+If the salivary function decreases, then 0.5 ml of antibiotic solutions of 50,000-100,000 ED penicillin and streptomycin with 1 ml of 0.5% novocaine are administered intraductally.
+In addition, a blockade with novocaine and penicillin or streptomycin is performed.
+If purulent inflammation progresses, foci of tissue melting are detected, then surgery is prescribed.

-Pilocarpine with sialadenitis is taken orally, up to four times a day, 6 drops of a 1% solution.
-Such treatment is appropriate for a serous inflammatory process.
-A good effect is noted when setting compresses with dimethyl sulfoxide, dimexide, which provides analgesic, anti-inflammatory, anti-edematous and bactericidal effects.
-The compress is placed on the area of inflammation for about half an hour a day.
+Pilocarpine for sialadenitis is taken orally, up to four times a day, 6 drops of a 1% solution.
+Such treatment is appropriate for serous inflammation.
+A good effect is noted when applying compresses with dimethyl sulfoxide, dimexide, which provides an analgesic, anti-inflammatory, anti-edematous and bactericidal effect.
+The compress is placed on the inflammation zone for about half an hour a day.
 The course of treatment consists of ten procedures, or until relief occurs.

-With gangrenous sialadenitis and a severe course of the disease, surgical treatment is prescribed, which consists in opening the glandular capsule: intervention on the parotid gland is carried out according to the Kovtunovich technique.
+In case of gangrenous sialadenitis and severe course of the disease, surgical treatment is prescribed, which consists of opening the glandular capsule: intervention on the parotid gland is carried out using the Kovtunovich technique.

-In chronic sialadenitis, treatment is directed mainly to increasing immunity, optimizing salivary function, preventing relapse, improving tissue trophism, eliminating congestion, and inhibiting sclerotic and degenerative processes.
+In chronic sialadenitis, treatment is aimed primarily at increasing immunity, optimizing salivary function, preventing relapse, improving tissue trophism, eliminating congestion, and inhibiting sclerotic and degenerative processes.

-- sodium nucleinate 0.2 g three times a day for two weeks (for chronic sialadenitis, such courses should be carried out up to three times annually);
+- sodium nucleinate 0.2 g three times a day for two weeks (for chronic sialadenitis, such courses should be carried out up to three times a year);

-- potassium iodide 10% 1 tbsp.
-L. Three times a day for 8-12 weeks (you should take into account the iodine susceptibility of the patient's body).
+- potassium iodide 10%, 1 tbsp. three times a day for 8-12 weeks (the patient’s body’s iodine sensitivity should be taken into account).

-During treatment with sodium nucleinate, minor side effects may occur in the form of epigastric pain, dyspepsia.
-Such phenomena completely disappear upon completion of the drug.
+During treatment with sodium nucleinate, minor side effects may occur in the form of epigastric pain and dyspepsia.
+Such phenomena completely disappear upon completion of the drug intake.

 Potassium iodide is contraindicated in case of hypersensitivity to iodine, pregnancy, pyoderma.

-Blockade with novocaine is performed once every 3 days, with a course of 10 blockades.
-Do intramuscular injections of Pyrogenal (a course of 25 injections, once every three days), subcutaneous injections of 0.5% Galantamine (a course of 30 injections of 1 ml).
+A novocaine blockade is performed once every 3 days, in a course of 10 blockades.
+Intramuscular injections of Pyrogenal are given (a course of 25 injections, once every three days), subcutaneous injections of 0.5% Galantamine (a course of 30 injections of 1 ml).

-Patients with narrowing of the ducts are prescribed preparations of proteolytic enzymes (Chymotrypsin, Trypsin), as well as injection of Ribonuclease 10 mg / m in combination with deoxyribonuclease electrophoresis (up to 10 procedures for 20 minutes).
+Patients with duct stenosis are prescribed proteolytic enzyme preparations (Chymotrypsin, Trypsin), as well as injection of Ribonuclease at 10 mg intramuscularly in combination with electrophoresis of deoxyribonuclease (up to 10 procedures for 20 minutes).

-Galvanization in chronic sialadenitis is indicated in the form of daily procedures for 4 weeks, in combination with radiotherapy.
+Galvanization for chronic sialadenitis is indicated in the form of daily procedures for 4 weeks, in combination with radiotherapy.

-Surgical treatment is practiced infrequently, only in the absence of the effect of drug therapy, as well as with regular relapses of the inflammatory disease (more than ten times a year), accompanied by a purulent process, severe functional disorders, strictures and atresia.
-According to the indications, the method of flow bougienage, total plastic surgery of the mouth, glandular resection with the preservation of the branches of the facial nerve, and blocking of the parotid canal are used.
+Surgical treatment is practiced infrequently, only in the case of lack of effect from drug therapy, as well as in case of regular relapses of the inflammatory disease (more than ten times a year), accompanied by a purulent process, pronounced functional disorders, strictures and atresia.
+According to indications, the method of flow bougienage, total plastic surgery of the mouth, glandular resection with preservation of branches of the facial nerve, blocking of the parotid canal are used.

 Antibiotics

-The drugs of choice are often protected penicillin antibiotics and cephalosporins that inhibit the activity of β-lactamase:
+The drugs of choice are often protected penicillin antibiotics and cephalosporins that inhibit the activity of β-lactamases:

 Amoxiclav |